DEIS-Tools/DEIS-MCC/usage/CHEAT-SHEET.md

 ```
 Where `$JOBID` is the id given by, e.g. `squeue`

-If you want to cancel a range of jobs (say from jobid 100 to 900), you can conviniently do so by this one-liner
+If you want to cancel a range of jobs (say from jobid 100 to 900), you can conveniently do so by this one-liner
 ``` bash
 scancel {100..900}
 ```